-For example, if your home is currently appraised at $300,000 and you owe $100,000, you can get up to $140,000 in cash out, which would leave the minimum 20 percent equity left in your home.
+For example, if your home is currently appraised at $300,000 and you owe $100,000, you can get up to $140,000 in cash out, which would leave the minimum 20 percent equity in your home.

 A cash-out refinance may make sense for borrowers who want to make home improvements or need emergency funds with a relatively low interest rate.
 After all, mortgage money is the most favorable debt available to most consumers.

-However, experts advise against tapping your equity for lifestyle purchases, such as vacations or entertainment, and to think twice before tapping home equity to pay down credit card balances.
+However, experts advise against tapping your equity for lifestyle purchases, such as vacations or entertainment, and even to think twice before tapping home equity to pay down credit card balances.
 If you don’t address the issues that led you to run up the credit card debt in the first place, you’re likely to repeat the pattern of overspending.

-Borrowers with higher credit scores and more equity might stand a better chance of qualifying for this type of refinance.
+Borrowers with higher credit scores and more home equity might stand a better chance of qualifying for this type of refinance.

 With a cash-in refinance, you make a lump-sum payment instead of taking cash out of your equity.
 A cash-in refinance can be an option if your LTV ratio isn’t where lenders typically require it for a refinance, or if you simply want to refinance to a smaller loan.